ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/design_patterns.md

 ```

 Now the algorithm is independent of the exact generator (Yay!
 Separation of
-concepts!).
+concerns!).
 It can be used without modification with any generator that takes
 `obstrucated`-like objects.

 ## Other languages